uofu-emb/rtos/labs/01.makefiles/README.md

 Rather than list out each .o file, we can use variables to list the files and use patterns to substitute the file names.
 `$^` is the automatic variable that contains all dependencies.

-We engineers are lazy, so let's find a way to define a new rule named `all` that depends on `firmware.elf`.
+We engineers are lazy, so let's add a shortcut to run everything.
+* Define a new rule named `all` that depends on `firmware.elf`.
+Place it as the **first recipe**.
-Leave the recipe empty.
+* Leave the recipe empty.
-Remember to add `all` to the `.PHONY` list.
+* Remember to add `all` to the `.PHONY` list.

-`all` is a special target - when you invoke make with no targets, it will build the `all` target.
+`all` is a special target by convention - when you invoke make with no targets, it will build the `all` target.

 Commit everything before moving to the next section.